Anyone who’s been to New York City will know that it’s the opposite of quiet.

-White noise is nearly as good as using ear plugs.
-Instead of blocking out the noise, the steady frequency of white noise makes it less obvious.
-I find this is great for traffic or other distant noises.
+The steady frequency of white noise makes other sounds less obvious.
+I find this is option great for traffic or other distant noises.

-For this to work, my phone has to be plugged in to power otherwise it runs out of battery overnight.
-Also keep in mind this option might not be so good for hostel dorms (unless you’re perfectly ok with pissing off everyone else in the room).
+For the smartphone white noise to work, your phone will probably have to be plugged in to power otherwise it may run out of battery overnight.
+Also keep in mind this option might not be so good for hostel dorms as others will be able to hear it, too.

 Noise often gets through gaps in windows and the cracks between doors and the floor.
 To muffle it, you can use a rolled up blanket or towel to cover the gap.

 This also can work on thin window panes that are letting in noise from outside.
-I placed a thick blanket over the bedroom window of our New York apartment when there was some night-time road work going on a few weeks ago and it made a huge difference to muffling the noise.
+I placed a thick blanket over the bedroom window of our New York apartment when there was some night-time road work going on and it made a huge difference to muffling the construction racket.

 4. Move somewhere else

 When I stayed in a hostel in Krakow, a group of young travellers returned to our dorm in the middle of the night.
 Two of them were a couple, who started having an argument in the room even when it was obvious that we were trying to sleep in there, and then one of the guys woke up at 5am and decided to ask his mate how his night was even though the guy was passed out drunk and non-responsive.